minglongxue/minglongxue.github.io/_pages/about.md

 - Deep Learning

 # 🔥 News
-- *2025.02*: &nbsp;🎉🎉 One paper is accepted by IEEE Signal Processing Letters (SCI,中科院二区).
+- *2025.02*: &nbsp;🎉🎉 Two papers are accepted by IEEE Signal Processing Letters (SCI,中科院二区).
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by Pattern Recognition Letters (SCI,中科院三区).
 - *2025.01*: &nbsp;🧑‍💻🧑‍💻 Jianfeng Fu and Kaiwen Chen conducted a study tour at the Royal Institute of Technology in Thailand.
 <p align = "center">